kruthik-nivas/Railway_ticket_booking/README.md

 # railway-booking-zoho-3rd-round-solution
-This hel for people who is preparing for Zoho Placement 3rd round Question :
+This helps for people who is preparing for Zoho Placement 3rd round Question :
 The application should have four functionalities.